"Love is the only reality and it is not a mere sentiment.

 Standing at the table in the park that day in the summer of 1965, I had picked up a third book.

-Amidst those Moments yesterday, I remembered that I also bought Gitanjali (Prayerful Offering of Song) by the Hindu Mystic Sage and Poet, Rabindranath Tagore that day.
-I had no idea who Tagore was at the time, but this beautifully bound small book had an introduction by William Butler Yeats, who I'd heard of --and it was printed before WWI in London!
-It was a treasure, both antique and exotic!
+Amidst those moments yesterday, I remembered that I also bought Gitanjali (Prayerful Offering of Song) by the Hindu Mystic Sage and Poet, Rabindranath Tagore that day.
+I had no idea who Tagore was at the time, but this beautifully bound small book had an introduction by William Butler Yeats.
+I'd heard of him.
+Printed before WWI in London, the book was a treasure, both antique and exotic!

 I had no idea how this book, too, would open to touch what would lay between the covers of my own life story.

-A working class kid at age 19, it would be years and years before I was exposed to the mystical poets, Rumi and Hafiz -- or even begin to understand a Walt Whitman that I had been required to read in high school.
+A working class kid at age 19, it would be years and years before I was exposed to the mystical poets, Rumi and Hafiz -- or even begin to appreciate and understand the Walt Whitman that I had been required to read in high school.
 (I was more interested in the real leaves of grass outside the classroom window that day.
 LOL)

-Yet, when I opened Gitanjali, I was deeply touched by the first poem.
+Yet, that brilliant sunny day in the summer of '65, I opened Gitanjali, and was intrigued by the first poem.
 Although I didn't quite understand the Totality of what Tagore was pointing toward at the time, something deep within me stirred.
 I pulled out another dollar bill, put the third book in the bag, and walked home.

 Here it is: